Quitting smoking

 6. Manage withdrawal

 When you quit smoking, your body has to adjust to being without nicotine.
 You will likely experience symptoms of nicotine withdrawal as this happens.
 Learn what to expect and how you can make it better.
 For example, irritability is a common withdrawal symptom.
-Deep breathing helps many people cope with this symptom.
+Relaxation techniques such as mindfulness or deep breathing helps many people cope with this.
+NRT or prescription medications can also help you manage withdrawal symptoms.

 7. Go easy on yourself

-Quitting is a process and it isn't always easy.
-You may slip up and have a cigarette, but that doesn't mean that you've failed.
-Use the slip as an opportunity to learn what works for you and what doesn't, and keep trying.
+Quitting is a process and it’s not always easy.
+You may slip up and have a cigarette, but that doesn’t mean you’ve failed.
+Use the slip as an opportunity to learn what works for you and what does not, and keep trying.

 How can I quit smoking?

-• Nicotine replacement therapies (NRT), such as the nicotine patch or gum
+• NRT, such as the nicotine patch or gum

 • Prescription medications that can help reduce cravings and symptoms of withdrawal